-Designed for comfort for parents too, the Kelty suspension system adjusts to fit perfectly.
-It has mesh pockets on the hip belt for small essentials, and a large pocket to store things like toys, snacks, and sunscreen.
+The Kelty suspension system is also designed for the caregiver’s comfort and adjusts to fit perfectly.
+It has mesh pockets on the hip belt for small essentials and a large pocket to store things like toys, snacks, and sunscreen.

 - Wide seat base and adjustable stirrups.

-- Two large grab handles at the top, making it easy to move when not in use.
+- Two large grab handles at the top make it easy to transport when not in use.

 - Carrying a larger child might decrease storage capacity.